SimonSubokLee/ston-docs-son/admin/getting_started.rst

       More client access needs more CPU cores.

-   In terms of bandwidth use, transferring a 4KB file for 260,000 times or a 1GB file 1 time takes the same size of bandwidth.
+   In terms of bandwidth, transferring a 4KB file for 262,144 times or a 1GB file for 1 time takes the same size of bandwidth.
    The number of simultaneous connections is the most critical criterion for selecting CPUs.

-(proofread up to here)

 -  **Memory**

-   The STON recommends at least 4GB of system memory.
-   Memory should be allocated to frequently accessed contents in order to increase the performance.
+   At least 4GB of system memory is recommended for memory indexing. ( :ref:`adv_topics_mem` ) Memory should be allocated to frequently accessed contents in order to increase the performance.
-   A server lacking physical memory will inevitably accesses to the storage disk more frequently, creating an increases burden on the disk.
+   A server lacking physical memory will inevitably access to the storage disk more frequently, creating an increases burden on the disk.
    If the I/O load of the disk is significantly high, regardless of the number of served content, installing additional memory can reduce the I/O load.